Tribology: Laws of friction

+Coulomb later found deviations from Amontons' laws in some cases.
+In systems with significant nonuniform stress fields, Amontons' laws are not satisfied macroscopically because local slip occurs before the entire system slides.

 Static friction

 Consider a block of a certain mass m, placed in a quiet position on a horizontal plane.
 If you want to move the block, an external force $\vec F_{out}$ must be applied, in this way we observe a certain resistance to the motion given by a force equal to and opposite to the applied force, which is precisely the static frictional force $\vec F_{s.f.}$.